 You do not need any shots or vaccines before visiting Costa Rica unless you are coming in from Nicaragua.

 ALSO — let your Credit or Debit card company/bank know that you will be in Costa Rica and ask for a “travel alert” to be put on your card.
 This way they know you are in Costa Rica and you can use your cards while on vacation.

 ATM’s do dispense dollars OR colones (at the current days exchange rate)

 We SUGGEST that you use an ATM to take out cash.
-Dong an exchange at the airport they will give you UNDER the days exchange rate.
-ATM’s are located in downtown Grecia, Sarchi and most other places.
+Doing an exchange at the airport they will give you UNDER the days exchange rate.
+ATM’s are in downtown Grecia, Sarchi and most other places.
 Many businesses will allow you to use your credit or debit card while on Vacation.

 Special Notice: We strongly advise you NOT to bring US one-hundred-dollar bills on your trip to Costa Rica.
 Central America has been inundated with false bills and you will find everyone, including the banks, unwilling to accept them.
 In fact, the banks may confiscate them.
 Stick with smaller denomination bills, traveler’s checks or credit cards.

 A further note about US bills in general–Be sure the bills you bring are in good condition.
 Small tears or missing pieces will render them useless in this country.

 Morning Silence As a yogic practice at Ser La Luz, we practice silence in the mornings until 7:30 (unless a group leader requests a later time) and ask all of our guests to observe this quiet time with us.
 The morning silence ends with a 8-min Himalayan chant that is played in the dining area.
 If you would like to learn more about this Himalayan Chant, please click here and learn more about the rituals of Blue Osa.